cvat-ai/cvat/changelog.d/20240311_093929_klakhov_improve_sam.md

 ### Fixed

-- SAM decoder.onnx is loaded only when the model is used (<https://github.com/opencv/cvat/pull/7564>)
+- Segment anything decoder is loaded anytime when CVAT is opened, but might be not required (<https://github.com/opencv/cvat/pull/7564>)